deepa510/QuickStart_ClusterGuide/Quick_Start.md

 ```

 ### 3.2.
 Add Benchmark Code
-This is a sample code that is a Python script benchmarks the performance of matrix multiplication and neural network forward passes on both CPU and GPU using PyTorch, comparing execution times and calculating speedups.
+This is a sample code that is a Python script which benchmarks the performance of matrix multiplication and neural network forward passes on both CPU and GPU using PyTorch, comparing execution times and calculating speedups.
 The results are displayed in a formatted table for analysis.

 ```python
 import torch